dominiksaul/HEIG-VD-cld-workshop/README.md

 ## POC objectives

-In this workshop we want to collect first experiences with the technology RedHat OpenShift Container Platform (Cluster Hosted on AWS) and demonstrage the deployment and integration of a sample NodeJS chat application.
+In this workshop we want to collect first experiences with the technology RedHat OpenShift Container Platform and demonstrate the deployment and integration of a simple NodeJS chat application.
 The NodeJS application will use a PostgreSQL database in the backend.
 Additionnaly we will implement a SSO authentication for the application with Keycloak.
+Keycloak as well uses PostgreSQL in the background.

 The specific goals are
-* Set up and manage an OpenShift Container Platform Cluster via RedHat on AWS
 * Modify the currently already existing NodeJS Chat Application to use PostgreSQL (instead of currently SQLite)
 * Modify the currently already existing NodeJS Chat Application to use Keycloak for the SSO authentication
 * Host this NodeJS Chat Application that is scalable now on OpenShift